lmsevigny/CPSC-155_Mod01_Config/README.md

 ## Step 1
 Run the `./chaos_monkey.sh` script.

+**NOTE**: you will have to give this script execute permissions before it will run

 ## Step 2
 Use the `git config` command to get the value of the `chaos.monkey` property stored in the **local** git repository.